We believe in

 Aggregated Data

-Quividi’s software employs advanced facial detection software, not facial recognition technologies.
+Quividi’s software employs advanced body and facial detection software, not facial recognition technologies.
 Audience data is generated from aggregate measurements of passers-by: think of it as a “smart turnstile”.

 limited data collection